 Enter and you might be spending an extra 10 bucks at Rio Grande this time next month.
-Our next winner will be in the spotlight in May—Amy, over at Rio's facebook page will keep you posted on the deadline, so stay tuned!Comment on this article
+Our next winner will be in the spotlight in February—Amy, over at Rio's facebook page will keep you posted on the deadline, so stay tuned!Comment on this article

 Knowing how to choose the correct hardness of sheet and wire metals for your jewelry techniques and designs helps you achieve the good-looking, long-lasting results you want.
 In today’s post, Eddie Bell and Mark Nelson share some of what they know about metal hardness.
 Take a look!
 It’s sure to enrich your experience at the bench!...Read the Rest